microsoft/qlib/docs/start/installation.rst

    sudo docker login

    # Tag the Docker image
-   sudo docker tag qlib_image <Your docker hub username, not your email>/qlib_image:stable
+   sudo docker tag qlib_image <Your docker hub username, not your email>/qlib_image:<version stable or nightly>

    # Push the Docker image to Docker Hub
-   sudo docker push <Your docker hub username, not your email>/qlib_image:stable
+   sudo docker push <Your docker hub username, not your email>/qlib_image:<version stable or nightly>